Wisdom: Relation with intelligence

-Measuring wisdom

-A researcher will measure wisdom differently depending on their theoretical position about the nature of wisdom.
-For example, some view wisdom as a stable personality trait, others as a context-bound process.
-Those wedded to the former approach often use single-shot questionnaires, which are prone to responses, something that is antithetical to the wisdom construct and fails to study wisdom in the contexts where it is most relevant: complex life challenges.
-In contrast, researchers who prefer the latter approach measure wisdom-related features of cognition, motivation, and emotion in the context of a specific situation.
-Such state-level measures provide less-biased responses as well as greater power in explaining meaningful psychological processes.
-Also, a focus on the situation allows wisdom researchers to develop a fuller understanding of the role of context in producing wisdom.
-For example, studies have shown evidence of cross-cultural and within-cultural variability, and systematic variability in reasoning wisely across contexts and in daily life.
+Relation with age

 Many, but not all, studies find that adults' self-ratings of perspective and wisdom do not depend on age.
 This conflicts with the popular notion that wisdom increases with age.
 The answer to whether age and wisdom correlate depends on how one defines wisdom and one's experimental technique.
 The answer to this question also depends on the domain studied, and the role of experience in that domain, with some contexts favoring older adults, others favoring younger adults, and some not differentiating age groups.
 Rigorous longitudinal work is needed to answer this question, while most studies rely on cross-sectional observations.

+Measuring wisdom

+Empirical (evidence-based) research on wisdom is relatively new, but growing rapidly.

+Wisdom as a personality trait can be measured with self-questionnaires, which are prone to self-report bias.

+Contextual approaches measure multiple dimensions including features of cognition, motivation, and emotion, in the context of a specific situation.
+Such state-level measures provide less-biased responses as well as greater power in explaining meaningful psychological processes.

 The Jeste-Thomas Wisdom Index is based on a survey (SD-WISE-28) created by researchers at the University of California San Diego to determine how wise a person is.
 In 2021 Dilip V. Jeste and his colleagues created a survey (SD-WISE-7) testing seven components: acceptance of diverse perspectives, decisiveness, emotional regulation, prosocial behaviors, self-reflection, social advising, and (to a lesser degree) spirituality.
+However, the usefulness of such ultra-short, abstract, and decontextualized approaches are increasingly put into question from a methodological and ontological perspective, as summarized in the latest Annual Review of Psychology on wisdom.
+As the "humility paradox" discussed by Grossmann and Weststrate demonstrates, a person claiming to be incredibly humble may either deceive themselves and others, or this person may be miscalibrated in their self-views due to the lack of humility.

+Psychotherapy

-Archetypal psychology
+Jungian psychology

 The wise old person is an unconscious attitude concerning nature and the collective unconscious.

 Star Wars is a monomyth that uses archetypal psychology, specifically Joseph Campbell's The Hero of a Thousand Faces.
 The character Master Yoda from the films evokes the trope of the wise old man, and he is frequently quoted, analogously to Chinese thinkers or Eastern sages in general.